MdSamsuzzohaShayon/nodejs-marketplace-kinoverse/README.md

 📌 View all files and download all files in dashboard from s3. (resume, screen contest) <br/>
 📌 Stripe setup <br/>

+### New modification

+- fix the type on the “partner” page where it says “business website” ✅
+- create a section on the backend for the partner page information
+- change the career page text.
+Change the main text that says earn and learn to “General application” “Kinoverse is always looking for talent in the industry.
+Fill out the form below to apply” ✅
+- Then for now, remove the part that says “I’m interested in” and has the check boxes. ✅
+- on the footer there is a typo it should say “Use the signup form to start your account and be notified of our launch.
+Please provide a valid email address to receive a $10 credit coupon towards your first job’s fees on the marketplace” ✅
+- change the Facebook social media link to Facebook.com/teamkinoverse ✅
+- on the home page make the phone screen flip through mulitple images of the UI

 ### Learn - express, sequalize, typescript, [nodejs sequelize](https://www.youtube.com/watch?v=0Yu-4_Vj4sU)

 - **https://www.youtube.com/watch?v=ypWzL3PdKx0**